ngs-doo/TemplaterExamples/Intermediate/SharedCollection/Readme.md

 ### Image and DPI

-ImageInputStream will be inserted into the document using original file format and DPI info
+ImageInputStream will be inserted into the document using original file format and DPI info.
+Since v3.2.0 `ImageInfo` allows for easier image manpilation by exposing DPI values directly.
+ImageInputStream is internally converted into ImageInfo.